-- if an applicant is rejected one time at full proposal or interview stage, they may still submit two times at the full proposal stage.
+- if an applicant is rejected one time at full proposal or interview stage, it may still submit two times at the full proposal stage. - if an applicant is rejected one time at full proposal or interview stage and was previously rejected once at short proposal stage, it may still submit one time at the full proposal stage.

-- if an applicant is rejected one time at full proposal or interview stage and was previously rejected once at short proposal stage, they may still submit one time at the full proposal stage.
+Please note that applications submitted in the previous years are not taken into account (your counter restarts from zero as from 1/1/2024).

-Please note that applications submitted in the previous years are not taken into account (your counter restarts from zero as from 1 January 2024).
+If you would currently be in your 12 month cool-off period according to the Work Programme rules prior to 2024, you may submit a full proposal in 2024 if you received a GO on your short proposal in 2023.

-If you are currently in your 12-month cool-off period according to the Work Programme rules prior to 2024, you may submit a full proposal in 2024 if you received a GO on your short proposal in 2023.
-If you received a GO on your short proposal before 2023 and you are in your cool off period, you may submit a short proposal in 2024.
+If you received a GO on your short proposal before 2023, you are not eligible to submit a full proposal in 2024 but you may submit a short proposal in 2024 (even if you are in a cool off period).